Disclosure: This post may contain affiliate links. I earn from any qualifying purchases, at no additional cost to you.

 There are lots of trains that ply to Kochi.
 Ernakulam Junction train station is the main railway station here.
 It's located bang in the middle of Kochi city.
 Fort Kochi is a mere 10 km from the train station.
 You can take a local bus from the bus stand located close to the station or a tuk tuk to get there.

-Places to See in Fort Kochi
+Best Time to Visit Fort Kochi

-Where to Stay in Fort Kochi - Hotels
+Where to Stay in Fort Kochi

 One of the best parts of enjoying the Fort Kochi tourist places is the ability to get back to a nice hotel, grab a fresh coconut drink and just relax.
 Fortunately, Fort Kochi has some great budget as well as luxury hotels.